palgunadi1993/installSeisSolLocalKAUST-workstation/installPUMGen.md

     -DCMAKE_C_COMPILER=cc -DCMAKE_CXX_COMPILER=CC
 make -j 24
 ```
-If installation is succesful, the executable file should be in `build/pumgen`<br/>
+If your installation is succesful, the executable file should be in `build/pumgen`<br/>